ctcb57/ei-happy-hour/README.md

 4.)
 While in the project directory, run command: npm start

 5.)
 ENJOY THE WONDERFUL WEBSITE!

+# Cypress Testing
+This project uses Cypress to accomplish End to End Testing.
+In order to run tests, run the command: npm cypress.
+This will bring up the integration testing folder.
+When you click on one of the test files (ex: api.spec.js) it will run the tests within the Cypress Testing Suite.

 # Getting Started with Create React App